Kairoproto/cnb-exchange-rate-vi/PRD.md

   - Bell for rate alerts feature
   - CheckCircle for triggered alerts
   - Sparkle for AI features and insights
+  - Brain for AI predictions feature
+  - ChatCircleDots for AI chat assistant
+  - FileText for AI report generator
+  - PaperPlaneRight for sending chat messages
+  - User for user chat messages
+  - ArrowsClockwise for stable/neutral trend in predictions
+  - Bell for rate alerts feature
+  - CheckCircle for triggered alerts
+  - Sparkle for AI features and insights
   - ChatCircleDots for AI chat assistant
   - FileText for AI report generator
   - PaperPlaneRight for sending chat messages